 - Further increase in window size increases the available velocity but not in the same proportion as shown in Figure below.

-- In fact, even under most favourable conditions the maximum average indoor wind speed does not exceed 40 percent of outdoor velocity.
+- In fact, even under most favorable conditions the maximum average indoor wind speed does not exceed 40 percent of outdoor velocity.

 viii) Point No. – 8

 - Where the direction of wind is quite constant and dependable, the size of the inlet should be kept within 30 to 50 percent of the total area of openings and the building should be oriented perpendicular to the incident wind.